hlasco/sr_turbulence/dataBuilder/README.md

 # Dataset Builder

-This module can be used to generate a dataset to train the Super-Resolution GAN.
+This module can be used to generate a dataset to train for the super-resolution problem applied to 3D compressible turbulence.
 It is designed to run on machines using SLURM Workload Manager.

 ## Requirements